 The original sample sizes for each study component and each arm of the partial factorial design are shown in Figure 1.
 In 2004-2005, all living WHI participants who permitted study contact were invited to participate in the WHI ES.
 Over 115,000 participants consented (77% of eligible participants, 71% of original enrollees), resulting in the distribution by study component shown in Figure 1.
-For the continuation of the Extension Study, all living participants under active surveillance in 2010 will be invited to participate in ongoing follow-up.
-It is anticipated that approximately 80% of these will consent to continuing follow-up.
+For the continuation of the Extension Study, all living participants under active surveillance in 2010 were invited to participate in ongoing follow-up.
+Approximately 86% of those consented to continuing follow-up.